-As a rule of thumb, your distance from the kerb is the same distances that drivers will give you when overtaking.
+As a rule of thumb, your distance from the kerb is the same distance that drivers will give you when overtaking.

 You never want to be closer than 50cm from the kerb.
 Often you'll be a metre out, sometimes more.
 The key factor is not so much the edge of the road as the location of the traffic stream on that road; that is, where cars are actually driving in that traffic lane.

 There are essentially two cycling positions to choose from, relative to the traffic stream.
 One is the centre of the traffic stream – that is, the centre of the lane, rather than the centre of the road.
 You'll sometimes hear this called 'the primary position', but it's easier to think of it as 'taking the lane'.

 The other position is about a metre to the left of the traffic stream, so long as that doesn't bring you too close to the kerb.
 Sometimes called 'the secondary position', you can think of it simply as 'not taking the lane'.